-After exams, you are tired, exhausted, mentally drained, and not in best form.
-Despite the happy fact that you will no longer be sitting exams until the summer months, but until then, you would want to make sure that you are still looking after yourself.
+After exams, you are tired, exhausted, mentally drained, and not in the best form.
+Despite the happy fact that you will no longer be sitting exams until the summer months, until then, you would want to make sure that you are still looking after yourself.

 That is why I have compiled a list of my favourite top 5 things to do after law exams!

 So, we should probably start with the first and most obvious thing, right?
 Obviously, you gotta relax after you do your exams.
 Of course, you need to go home, sit down and watch Netflix until you run out of TV shows to watch right?
 Wrong!

 Contrary to popular belief, this is quite possibly the worst thing you can do for yourself.
 And why?
 Well, think of it like this.